 Strangely enough, benzyl alcohol is actually a natural product that occurs in most plants and is commonly found in fruits and teas.
 In its natural form, it’s considered a lot safer since it’s much less potent.
-The problem is that most cosmetics, hair, and skincare product manufacturers opt to use a synthetic version of the alcohol which is made out of a combination of both benzyl chloride and sodium hydroxide.
+A 2001 academic report on the safety of benzyl alcohol, alongside other chemicals, revealed that most cosmetics, hair, and skincare product manufacturers opt to use a synthetic version of the alcohol which is made out of a combination of both benzyl chloride and sodium hydroxide.
 These chemicals are particularly harmful to sensitive skin types and are especially unsafe for use on young children.
 Studies have shown that benzyl alcohol affects the immune system and can ultimately lead to severe allergic reactions or skin sensitivities in users with naturally sensitive skin or those who are prone to allergies.

 Since a young child’s immune system is somewhat less developed than an adult’s, they are more at risk of developing a reaction on their skin.
 In some cases, it can even lead to death if the dosage is too high.
 It’s, therefore, best to be avoided by children under the age of 8, but avoiding this ingredient, in general, is probably a better idea.
 That being said, benzyl alcohol is considered safe for use in the right dosage and should never be higher than the 6th ingredient on the list (as a rule of thumb).
 The ingredient is commonly used in bath products, makeup, cleansing products, shaving products, as well as other skincare products.